Algeria national rugby union team

-The Algeria national rugby union team represents Algeria in men's international rugby union.
-The team is administered by the Algerian rugby Federation (FAR).
-The first match they competed in was on the 24th February 2007, in a game in Tunis against the Tunisia national rugby union team (to which Algeria won by 8-7).
+The Algeria national rugby union team represents the Algerian Rugby Federation (FAR) in men's international rugby union.
+The first match they competed in was on 24 February 2007, in a game in Tunis against the Tunisia national rugby union team (to which Algeria won by 8–7).
 While almost all current national team players play for clubs in the French championship, there are some national players who practice the sport in Australia, New Zealand, Romania and England.
 The first coach of the Algeria national rugby union team was Morad Kellal.

 History

 Before 2015

 Rugby was played on Algerian territory during French colonization.
 After this period, its practice decreased rapidly, until disappearing in 1972.

 At the invitation of the Tunisia national rugby union team, Algeria brought together Nabeul a selection of the best Algerian players from rugby and started on the international stage On 27 February 2007 against Tunisia, a match that they won 8 to 7 Algeria, the Fennecs dream of having a federation with an attempt of Samir Khamouche playing at Castres and a penalty Of Nadir Boukhaloua playing Lyon OU.
 Later, the Algerians won 20 points to 17 against the hopes of the Stade français at the Villeneuve stadium of the commune of Clichy, department of Hauts-de-Seine, As well as against other African teams, including the Ivory Coast team., in the absence of a federation recognized by the Algerian State, it does not appear in the World Rugby Rankings and has not yet played an official meeting.

+In 2010, the Algerian rugby team participated in its first official tournament organized by the Confederation of African Rugby, the 2010 CAR Development Trophy which took place in Cairo, Egypt.
+Algeria emerged victorious from the tournament and won its first trophy by beating Egypt team in the final.

 2015: return of rugby union in Algeria

 Preparation of the setting up of official bodies

 Disappeared in the early 1970s, rugby found its place in Algeria.
-On January 1, 2015, after eight years of discussions and exchanges, the Ministry of Sports, assisted by the Algerian Olympic Committee, validates the creation of the National Algerian Rugby Association which will become the rugby union current 2015.
+On 1 January 2015, after eight years of discussions and exchanges, the Ministry of Sports, assisted by the Algerian Olympic Committee, validates the creation of the National Algerian Rugby Association which will become the rugby union current 2015.

 The objectives of this new body are the Rugby World Cup in 2019 in Japan, not forgetting the Africa Cup.
 With the recognition of the Federation, the selection can now appeal to players who play in the Top 14 to build a highly competitive national team.
 For Sofiane Abdelkader Benhassen, founder of the pilot club Stade Oranais in 2008, who has been appointed president, priority is also and above all to popularize the discipline in Algeria and to make this sport known to the youth of the country through the creation of schools.